 Although she has been acting since childhood, Jaclyn Betham, landed the biggest role of her career playing Amanda Cryer in Tyler Perry’s hit series, The Haves and the Have Nots.
 It debuted on OWN as the highest rated drama to date.

 The series follows three families lives as they intersect with one another.
-The show deals with a slew of issues including: social class, economics, social status, and hardship.
-In an exclusive interview, Betham explained how it felt landed the role and what viewers should expect for the rest of the season.
+The show deals with a slew of issues including social class, economics, social status, and hardship.
+In an exclusive interview, Betham explained how it felt when she landed the role and what viewers should expect for the rest of the season.

 Q: How did you land The Haves and The Have Nots?

 Betham: I had been in LA for a little bit.
 I had done a ton of commercials and I was trying to become an actress.
 I had an audition and a few days later they called me from Atlanta and told me they wanted to bring me out for a call back with the producers and Tyler Perry.
 I fly out there and two days later I found out I booked it. [laughs].
 Yeah, it was really quick and it was awesome.

 Q: Was there anything specific in the script that you drew you into playing Amanda?

 Betham:I am a very outgoing and happy girl and I feel like Amanda was very introverted and sad and has a whole lot of depth to her.
 She is like kind of happy on the surface, it’s put on, but she wants to be happy.
 I think so much has happened to her in her past and her present that she just doesn’t know how to handle it.
 So, she is just such a challenging character to play so I was really excited.
 It was kind of my first job in that I was working every day…but to take a character and have to develop her throughout the course of 16 episodes was really fun to do.